purpleKarrot/purplekarrot.net/_posts/2024-09-30-refactoring-ctest.md

 ***

-This cleanup greatly improves maintainability and extensibility of CTest commands.
-One feature that is currently missing is the support of a `CONFIGURATION` option in the `ctest_test` command.
-At the moment, you can use `ctest_configure` to configure a project for a multi-config generator like `Xcode` followed by multiple `ctest_build` commands that each build one configuration.
+This cleanup will greatly improve the maintainability and extensibility of CTest commands.
+One feature that is currently missing is support for a `CONFIGURATION` option in the `ctest_test` command.
+At the moment, you can use `ctest_configure` to configure a project for a multi-config generator like `Xcode`, followed by multiple `ctest_build` commands that each build one configuration.
 But you cannot use multiple `ctest_test` commands, as that command has no `CONFIGURATION` option.

-Adding support for this option before the cleanup will involve changes to multiple files.
-After the cleanup it will be possible with only changing one file.
+Adding support for this option before the cleanup would involve changes to multiple files.
+After the cleanup, it will be possible by changing only one file.

 It will also simplify adding new commands.
-One command that I would consider useful is a `ctest_package` command, which invokes CPack in a way that CTest knows how to submit the generated packages as build artefacts to a dashboard.
+One command that I would consider useful is a `ctest_package` command, which invokes CPack in a way that CTest knows how to submit the generated packages as build artifacts to a dashboard.